zulip/zulip/docs/documentation/overview.md

 links (those are checked by `test-help-documentation`).

 * `tools/test-help-documentation` checks `/help/`, `/api/`,
-  `/integrations/`, and the Core website ("portico") documentation for broken links.
+  `/integrations/`, and the core website ("portico") documentation for broken links.
 Note that the "portico" documentation check has a manually maintained whitelist of pages, so if you add a new page to this site, you will need to edit `PorticoDocumentationSpider` to add it.